Francesco Somaini: 1987–2005 – The last season: great marbles

 From the mid-1980s onward, Somaini came back again to the execution of large scale works in Italy and Japan, where the dialectics of the mark brought the sculptor to deal with positive/negative shapes, as in Europe’s Gate, Como, 1995.
 This activity went on in successive works of great commitment like Fortunia (1988), in a series of Lotte con il serpente characterized by an organic nature overbearingly lively, as in Fortunia Vincitrice (2000).
 Some of the above-mentioned works were presented in the anthological exhibition set up in the Brera Palace of Milan in 1997, in the Quadrennial of Rome of 1999, in the Carrara Biennales of 1998 and 2000 and in the anthological exhibition at the Pergine Castle (Trento) in 2000.

 In recent years the sculptor carried forward, side by side to his plastic activity, his drawing and painting activity in a more intensive way.
 In 1999, he realized a large series of works on paper that recalled in a fantastic way the myths and legends related to the Vulcan Etna, revisited also through the reading of Maria Corti's book (Catasto magico, Einaudi, 1999).
 In the following years he put in the offices of the Bennet shopping mall of Montano Lucino (Como) Fortunia Vincitrice (1997–2000) and Variazioni su grande scultura verticale (2001).

-Somaini took part in some important exhibitions, as Arts and Architecture, 1900–2000 trusted by Germano Celant at Palazzo Ducale of Genova (2004), Italian Sculpture of the XX century at the Arnaldo Pomodoro Foundation and Annicinquanta.
+Somaini took part in some important exhibitions, as Arts and Architecture, 1900–2000 trusted by Germano Celant at Palazzo Ducale of Genoa (2004), Italian Sculpture of the XX century at the Arnaldo Pomodoro Foundation and Annicinquanta.
 The offspring of Italian creativity, Royal Palace of Milan (2005).

 He died in Como on 19 November 2005.
 The National Gallery of Modern and Contemporary Art of Rome dedicated him the first posthumous retrospective exhibition, The informal period 1957–1964 (2007).

 Artistic production

 Somaini's activity was not only confined to the field of sculpture: it is characterized by a large production of drawings and paintings, often finalized to the projectual study of sculptural works.
 The artist also experimented new expressive means such as photography (with the realization of photomontages mostly related to his reflection upon modern metropolises, 1974–1980) and live performance (action of Bremen, 1986).
 Worth of mention also the sculptor's activity since the 1950s in the architectural field in collaboration, among others, with Luigi Caccia Dominioni, Ico Parisi and Ignazio Gardella.

-Some of the most important works of Somaini are located in major museums of the United States, Germany, the Netherlands, Austria, Italy, Vatican City, Belgium, Finland, Brasil and Serbia.
+Some of the most important works of Somaini are located in major museums of the United States, Germany, the Netherlands, Austria, Italy, Vatican City, Belgium, Finland, Brazil and Serbia.
 Others are located in public spaces in the United States, Italy, United Kingdom, Japan, New Zealand, the Netherlands and Switzerland.